Skip to content

 Dynamic Attributes

-The __getattribute__(self, name) and __getattr__(self, name) are called when the name attribute is not found in the current object.
-Therefore, they are used to define dynamic (computed) attribute value or raise AttributeError if the requested name is invalid.
+The special method __getattr__(self, name) is called when the name attribute is not found in the current object.
+Therefore, it can be used to define dynamic (computed) attribute value or raise AttributeError if the requested name is invalid.

 The __setattr__(self, name, value) method is called whenever an attribute is assigned a value on an instance.
 You can define this method in your class to control and customize the behavior of attribute assignment.